grommet/hpe-design-system/.github/DEFINE_ISSUE_TEMPLATE.md

 ---
 name: Define
-about: articulate a meaningful and actionable problem statement, which becomes the focus for creating solutions in the ideation phase.
+about: Articulate a meaningful and actionable problem statement, which becomes the focus for creating solutions in the ideation phase.
 title: [Name of tracking issue] - Define
 labels: 'define'
 assignees: ''

 ---

+Articulate a meaningful and actionable problem statement, which becomes the focus for creating solutions in the ideation phase.

+This guides our work by:
+- Kickstarting the ideation process with direction and inspiration.
+- Bringing clarity and focus to the design solution space.

 ## Deliverables

 ### Articulate the problem statement
 **Name**: Who has the problem?
 Give them a name.

-**Things they are trying to do (needs)**:
+**Desired objectives - Things they are trying to do (needs)**:
+Hint: Use the "5 whys" technique to get beyond surface level and closer to the core issue.

-**Ways they want to fell (insight/meaning)**:
+**Desired feelings - Ways they want to feel (insight/meaning)**: